Melbourne Law School Mentor Program

 Melbourne Law School Mentor

 The MLS Mentor Program is open to all JD students (each year of their degree) and full-time international MLM students.
-To be eligible, JD students must attend an information session (only need to attend one, even if participating more than once); and MLM students will receive a Program briefing in their Orientation and should attend the MLM Mentor Program Reception (late March for Semester 1, late August for Semester 2).
-Students must also register by the registration deadline, the date of which is widely promoted, well in advance.
+To be eligible, JD students must attend an information session (only need to attend one, even if participating more than once); and MLM students will receive a Program briefing in their Orientation, attend an information session after Orientation, and attend the MLM Mentor Program Lunch (mid-April for Semester 1 cohort or mid-September for Semester 2 cohort).
+JD students must register and MLM students my apply by the deadline, the dates of which are widely promoted, well in advance.

 "Jon is not just an incredible mentor but also an amazing person.
 He would find time to meet me and answer my 1200 questions in the middle of his busy schedule.
 Our conversations were not restricted to just jobs and making a living but something beyond that.
 I hope someday I can mentor someone the way he mentored me – with patience and sincerity,"